 In a week you can travel all over Sri Lanka to get your fill of temples, elephant safaris and fresh-made curries.
+You can find an amazing variety of Sri Lanka tours — there really is so many interesting things to see.
 Once you’ve conquered all the essentials though, it’s time to relax!
 Sri Lanka not only offers tons of adventurous experiences, it also boasts super-chic spots that are tranquil, calm and wonderfully indulgent.
 For my return trip to one of my favorite countries, I was able to have some much needed down time!

 Although Sri Lanka is an island nation, it also boasts some other wonderfully still bodies of water.
 My experience at Jetwing Lagoon hotel was fantastic, from attentive and friendly staff to an amazing spa session and options for outdoor yoga classes.